Like all big milestones in life, my fortieth birthday really got me thinking and reflecting.

 And then seemingly out of nowhere, it was my turn to turn forty.
 This one definitely snuck up on me from behind.

 It seems like only yesterday I was graduating from high school, feeling like the future was vast and limitless.
 We buried a time capsule on the school grounds in our final days of school that contained a letter to our future selves ten years down the track, saying what we hoped to do in the next ten years.
 Ten years seemed so long and far away back then.
 I had so many ideas about what I would be and have by then.
-And yet here I am all of a sudden, out of school for more than twenty years, wondering how it all went so fast.
+And yet here I am, out of school for well more than twenty years, wondering how it all went so fast.

 Given how quickly the past twenty years have gone, and how suddenly my fortieth seems to have come around, there’s only one conclusion I can come to about all of this, and that is: